ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 The first frontend I have configured is for redirecting HTTP to HTTPS and nothing more.

+> If you bind to ':::80 v4v6' IPv4 will present as ::ffff:10.0.0.1 from headers.
+Doing it as I have done in this configuration will render them correctly.
+{: .prompt-tip }

 ```bash
 frontend http-redirect
     bind *:80,:::80 v6only